-Unfortunately, many people that haven't been trained in this lingo regularly: 'nod and acknowledge.'
+Unfortunately, many people haven't been trained in this lingo regularly: 'nod and acknowledge.'
 But don't know the intricacies of the movement they need to perform.

 Firstly In most cases, you will land on your back.
 You land here because you're not a cat, and if you fall on your head, you're screwed!
-Some people may argue, you could land shoulder first or bottom first.
+Some people may argue, that you could land shoulder first or bottom first.
 However, with each of these scenarios, the neck will follow, and so the following advice is still relevant.

 To help I have developed two neck rules for a good landing: